 Often, older houses that are more than 30 years old but have been renovated are available to rent all over Japan.

-You want to consider both heating and cooling expenses due to the fact that they are often made of wood and can get very hot or cold during the seasons.
+You want to consider both heating and cooling expenses, as they are often made of wood and can get very hot or cold during the seasons.

-In addition, if you live in the Northern Japan where it snows heavily during the winter, you need to clear snow from your property and roof.
+In addition, if you live in northern Japan where it snows heavily during the winter, you need to clear snow from your property and roof.

 Using Real Estate Agents